Loyal Nationals

 Who are Loyal Nationals?

-The second largest grouping (along with Disengaged Traditionalists, at 18%), they make up 35% of the total population.
-They feel angry and threatened, and take broadly ‘populist’ political views on a range of issues, leaning left economically (with anti-big business views, and favourability towards the redistribution of wealth), but right on social issues (having more authoritarian perspectives on governance, crime and punishment).
+The largest grouping of the segments.
+Feeling angry and threatened, Loyal Nationals are a fearful segment but likely to say they are ‘very proud’ to be British.
+This segment tends to take broadly ‘populist’ political views on a range of issues; often leaning left economically, but right on social issues (having more authoritarian perspectives on governance, crime and punishment).

 This is one of the oldest segments (second to Backbone Conservatives).
 They have a low or medium level of education, are the lowest earning, are the most likely to describe themselves as working class, and are second most likely to be of the lowest social grade (after Disengaged Battlers).